heinsoe2137/devops-assignment1/README.md

 Collaboration procedure
 -------------------------
-My collaborator is Hay Mar Khaing and she created a new branch , added some files in there and made a pull request to me.
+My collaborator is Hay Mar Khaing and she created a new branch "feature by HMK/new-feature" , added some files in there and made a pull request to me.

 I checked and reviewed that pull request and merged into main branch.